-Privacy Notice
+Privacy Notice (Driver)

-Last Updated: 18th September, 2025
+Last Updated: 7th November, 2025

 Previous version of the Privacy Notice

-Lalamove Netherlands B.V. (hereafter: Lalamove, or we) is committed to protecting personal data of our Delivery Partner (as defined in the Delivery Partner Terms of Use and their substitutes, including all users of our website https://www.lalamove.eu/en-de and related services.
+Lalamove Netherlands B.V. (hereafter: Lalamove, or we) is committed to protecting personal data of our Delivery Partner (as defined in the Delivery Partner Terms of Use (Terms & Conditions | Lalamove Germany)) and their substitutes, including all users of our website https://www.lalamove.eu/en-de and related services.
 We will be the “controller” of the information we hold about you.

-We operate web and mobile applications and website to act as a platform to connect users of our platform to Delivery Partners, including individuals using other modes of transportation, and to help facilitate such Delivery Partners to provide on-demand delivery services and purchasing services.
-This Privacy Notice explains how we collect, use, store, and protect your personal data when you use our services, visit our websites, or interact with us in any other way.
+We operate web and mobile applications and website to act as a platform to connect users of our platform to Delivery Partners, including individuals using other modes of transportation, and to help facilitate such Delivery Partners to provide on-demand delivery services and purchasing services ("Services").
+This Privacy Notice explains how we collect, use, store, and protect your personal data when you use our Services, visit our websites, or interact with us in any other way.
 It also describes your rights under applicable data protection laws and how you can exercise them.

 1. Contacts Details